bakertaylor28/pdfapplication/README.txt

 Dependencies: fpdf must be installed on the server as prerequisite to being able to use pdfapplication.
 You can get fpdf here: https://github.com/bakertaylor28/fpdf

-The login information for the user site, located at https://pdfapplication.000webhostapp.com
+The login information for the demonstration site, located at https://pdfapplication.000webhostapp.com
 is:

 username is either test or administrator,